webcoyote/linux-vm/README.md

 pre-requisites yet.

-# Features of the virtual machine you will create
+# Features of the Linux virtual machine you will create

-* Runs Linux (Centos 6.3 x86-64 )
 * Configures your user account passwordless access to sudo
 * SSH key-based login; access via passwords disabled
 * root access disabled for security
 * Installs your "dotfiles" from a separate git repository
 * Easy maintenance of chef recipes using berkshelf
+* Automates updates of VirtualBox Guest additions

 # Installation and configuration